How to prepare your home for winter

 White man checking the thermostat

-Start getting winter ready by with bringing loose garden items inside and securing them.
+Start getting winter ready by bringing loose garden items inside and securing them.

 If you have trees in your garden, trim them before bad weather hits.